 This is what the maintenance mode on my demo storefront looks like:

 As you can see, Zen Cart’s default design is far from modern.

-Fortunately, because Zen Cart is open source, you do have the ability to customize that template.
-Or, you can choose to download and implement one of the many template packages the Zen Cart community has made available for free.
+Fortunately, because Zen Cart is an open-source platform, you do have the ability to customize that template.
+Or you can choose to download and implement one of the many template packages the Zen Cart community has made available for free.
 Also, you can use template alterations or buttons and graphics downloads to change minor aspects of your design.

 Finally, if customizing your website is beyond your grasp, there are lots of third-party developers and web designers out there who would love your business.

 Zen Cart comes with all of the basics right out of the box.
 For advanced functionality, you’ll need to take a look at the community’s collection of extensions.
 These are broken down by category, including:

 - 132 marketing tools

 - 9 product types